 Any additional columns will be ignored.
 It is common practice to include a Point Name or Reference Point Name to include the device documentation's name for the point and Notes and Unit Details for additional information about a point.

-The following is an example of a Modbus registry configuration file:
+The following is an example of a MODBUS registry confugration file: